urbit/UIPs/UIPS/UIP-eyre-scopes.md

 - Every minted authentication session MUST have the root scope.
 - Requests to paths owned by a desk scope MUST respond directly, instead of redirecting to a subdomain.

+Regardless of flag state, eyre MUST continue handling requests on domain as normal without any behavioral changes.

 Users SHOULD be warned that enabling the flag and accessing third party apps over an IP address makes them exceedingly vulnerable to malicious software.
 Setup documentation SHOULD NOT recommend enabling the flag as part of normal setup procedure.
 For local machine setups, documentation SHOULD always instruct to visit `localhost`, never `127.0.0.1`.

 ### SSL certificates

 Eyre MUST support storing SSL certificates for multiple domains.
 Eyre MUST communicate these to the runtime in its `%set-config` gift.
 The runtime's `http.c` MUST apply the appropriate certificate based on the request's hostname.

 Eyre SHOULD implement a subscription endpoint for listening to changes to the set of known domains.
-ACME agent SHOULD listen to this endpoint and attempt automatic certificate setup for added domains. xx can't (generally) do wildcard certs because dns-01 only, so, do we want to have it do this per-desk? if not, should remove this recommendation

 ### Ancillary services

 ACME agent SHOULD be updated to support negotiating SSL certificates for IP addresses.

+The `arvo.network` DNS service provider SHOULD be updated to set wildcard subdomain DNS entries for each ship (`*.sampel.arvo.network`), in addition to the existing ship domain entries.
+If it does so, the wildcard MUST point to the same location as the ship domain.

 The `arvo.network` DNS service provider SHOULD be updated to facilitate setting records for the DNS-01 ACME challenge type.
 DNS and ACME agents SHOULD be updated to make use of this.